derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 If the plugin originally was a plugin with Flexform settings and switchableControllerActions, those settings will remain in the database field pi_flexform and lead to the described error.

-How do can I move registrations on the waitlist automativally up, if a registered user cancels a registration?
+How can I move registrations on the waitlist automativally up, if a registered user cancels a registration?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You should use the PSR-14 Event ``WaitlistMoveUpEvent``.